openhab/openhab-docs/developers/guidelines.md

 The structure of a binding follows the structure of a typical OSGi bundle project.

 ```
+|- doc                   Images and other assets used in the Readme.md
 |- src/main
 |---- feature
 |-------- feature.xml   Your OSGI feature file